johnhopson/bump/readme.md

 - - - - - - - -

 Bump replaces tags in an input file with system information, such as environment variables, program output and time.
-It is typically used to capture context information in a source file before a build.
+All input content is passed through verbatim, except for the tag replacements.
+Bump is typically used to capture context information in a source file before a build.

 For example, given file foo, below on left, run `bump -o bar.h  foo` to produce bar.h on right.